Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Experiments

 \subsection{Policy Performance Comparison}

-As the performance of the policy model is the primary focus in LLM alignment, we evaluate policy models obtained through various methods, which can indicate the generalizability of the reward model.
-Comparison between reward model performance is provided in Appendix~\ref{app:rm_comparison}.
+Since the performance of policy models is the primary focus in LLM alignment, we first evaluate policy models trained via various methods as a proxy indicator for the generalizability of reward models.
+A direct comparison of reward model performance is detailed in Appendix~\ref{app:rm_comparison}.

 Table~\ref{tb:policy_comp} presents the comparison results.
-RLCD outperforms CAI, aligning with the findings reported by \citet{yang_rlcd_2024}, while our implementation of the conventional RLAIF method introduced by \citet{lee_rlaif_2024} (i.e., Conventional RLAIF in the table) in turn achieves slightly better performance compared to RLCD.
-These intriguing results suggest the limitations of relying solely on easy and clean samples for reward model training, as seen in RLCD.
-Additionally, they underscore the substantial impact of preference label noise on the performance of the policy model, given that the only distinction between CAI and Conventional RLAIF lies in their preference labeling methods.
+RLCD outperforms CAI, aligning with the findings reported by \citet{yang_rlcd_2024}, while our implementation of the conventional RLAIF method~\citep{lee_rlaif_2024} (i.e., Conventional RLAIF in the table) in turn achieves slightly better performance than RLCD.
+These intriguing results reveal two important observations: first, relying solely on easy and clean samples for reward model training, as seen in RLCD, has clear limitations; second, preference label noise exerts a substantial impact on policy performance, as the only distinction between CAI and Conventional RLAIF lies in their preference labeling methods.
+Moreover, curriculum-based methods generally surpass non-curriculum baselines, underscoring the effectiveness of curriculum learning for reward modeling.
+Our Curriculum-RLAIF method further achieves consistent and substantial gains over existing curriculum techniques across all base models and tasks.
+This indicates that the proposed preference data curation pipeline, together with the staged curriculum training, significantly enhances reward model quality, which ultimately yields stronger policy alignment.
+Additional evaluations of reward models appear in Appendix~\ref{app:rm_comparison}.